yemrekeskin/yemrekeskin.com/content/about/index.md

 ![avatar](/avatar.png)

 Hi there 👋, I'm yunus emre.
-A passionate full-stack developer from Turkey, Istanbul.I design and build web applications for finance institutions and I love 💙 what I do.
-Currently have been working as a application architect in **[akbank](https://www.akbank.com/tr-tr/sayfalar/default.aspx)**.
+A passionate full-stack developer from Turkey, Istanbul.I design and build web applications for various clients and I love 💙 what I do.
+I currently am currently working as a application architect in **[akbank](https://www.akbank.com/tr-tr/sayfalar/default.aspx)**.

 I've wrote code 👨🏽‍💻 on bank projects like Akbank, DenizbankAG, Sberbank Europe AG, ZiraatBank AG and have been in great teams.You can access variety **[documents](https://drive.google.com/drive/folders/1Bj_DNDe1r07Wz8E7pP_M-Ye1dQsIjl1b)** like certificates, badges, training and licence docs related to me.